Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 There are also **Paramedics**.
-They have a fully furnished hospital and ambulances. **Be aware that killing a paramedic will greatly reduce your faction's score\!** Both the Police and Paramedics can be reached by calling **911**.
+They have a fully furnished hospital and ambulances. **Be aware that killing a paramedic will greatly reduce your faction's score!** Both the Police and Paramedics can be reached by calling **911**.

 ## Companies